Chris Gough's Group

-Trees can help offset human-caused climate warming, and scientists want to know how big a role these particular -University of Michigan Press Release (Full article here )
+"Trees can help offset human-caused climate warming, and scientists want to know how big a role forests will play." -University of Michigan Press Release (Full article here )

-We use meteorological towers (left) and ecological methods to estimate how much carbon forests takes up and releases.
-Virginia Commonwealth University is a partner in this is supported by the Department
+We use meteorological towers and ecological methods to estimate how much carbon forests and wetlands take up and release, and why.
+VCU is a partner in this research, which is supported by the Department